 7.11 The Babergh Local Plan (2006) designated a Built-Up Area Boundary (BUAB) for the village that encompassed the main part of the village around The Green and extending south along The Row, as identified in Fig. 7.5 below.
 The Local Plan allowed for “infill” development of new homes on plots within the BUAB and this policy approach was continued in the 2014 Core Strategy.
 The Hartest Neighbourhood Plan confirms the Built-Up Area Boundary as that defined in the 2006 Babergh Local Plan.

 7.12 Hartest’s designation as a Hinterland village in the Babergh Core Strategy means that it is only expected to accommodate growth that meets local needs.
-With that in mind and given the relatively low projected need over the plan period , this Neighbourhood Plan does not allocate sites for new development.
-Instead, it provides policies against which, and combined with the NPPF and Babergh development plan, proposals for new development can be assessed.
+With that in mind and given the relatively low projected need over the plan period, the process of preparing the Neighbourhood Plan did not involve identifying any sites to allocate for future housing development. .
+Instead, the Plan provides policies against which, and combined with the NPPF and Babergh development plan, proposals for new development can be assessed.

 7.13 During the preparation of the Neighbourhood Plan, residents expressed a strong desire to place protecting the quality of the natural and historic environment as a higher priority than accommodating growth.